toextendmylimits/LeetCode/Notes/linkedin_tiktok_-011726.md

 getRandom picks uniformly from the array.

 ## 339. Nested List Weight Sum
+I traverse the nested list while tracking depth.
+When I encounter an integer, I add value × depth.
+I can do this with DFS by passing depth recursively, or BFS by processing level by level.

 # TO DO LATER
 ## 636. Exclusive Time of Functions